jgoerzen/docker-reverse-proxy-apache/README.md

 # Docker web proxy help

+**NOTE: This package has moved from Github.
+See its [new home on Salsa](https://salsa.debian.org/jgoerzen/docker-apache-proxy).**

-Part of the [docker-apache-proxy](https://github.com/jgoerzen/docker-apache-proxy) colleciton.
+Part of the [docker-apache-proxy](https://salsa.debian.org/jgoerzen/docker-apache-proxy) colleciton.

 Docker users frequently have a reverse proxy (nginx, haproxy, apache, etc) listen for incoming requests on ports 80 and 443, and the